-- The models were compared, and the researches traced the changes in overall flower shape and the changes in plant components.
+- The models were compared, and the researchers traced the changes in overall flower shape and plant components.

 - The analysis of the models has shown that the plants were able to “workaround” the limiting influence of their antlers by changing the other parts of the flower, such as petals.